 Maximize Your FlexEDR Investment

-- Initial consulting and technical advice to understand treatment options, residuals management, and balancing capital and operating costs.
+- Initial consultation and technical advice to understand treatment options, management, and balancing capital and operating costs.

 - Process design for maximum recovery and optimal integration with your other treatment process.